Department of Mathematical Sciences

 -

-My research interests concentrate around areas where number theory and group
+Description: My research interests concentrate around areas where number theory and group

 theory intersect.
 Topics of particular interest are group rings, group schemes